a-dubs/smart-bedroom-leds/README.md

 # Bedroom Smart Home Arduino Controller

-Arduino that connects to my smart home via RF to control LEDs, speakers, and more
+Arduino that connects to my smart home via RF as controller for LED strips, speakers, and more

 <br>